patternleaf/udder/README.md

 * Data flows down **one** non-branching path, through the three linked stages of the pipeline.
 * The ShowRunner processes commands and renders frames **asynchronously** with respect to incoming requests.
 * The OpcTransmitter broadcasts frames **asynchronously** with respect to the renderer.
+* You may optionally connect multiple output queues to multiple OpcTransmitters, to copy the show to multiple destinations independently.
+We used this to stream frames to both physical LED strips and a 3D visualizer simultaneously.
+Each transmitter runs in its own thread, with its own timing parameters.

 Udder Animation Architecture in a Nutshell